I specialize in fiction writing, how-to articles, and web content.

 Everybody’s feet are capable of stinking.
 The stink can range from mild to horrible.
-For example, there are certain people whose feet produce very offensive odor that can drive everybody from a room as soon as they take off their shoes.
+For example, there are certain people whose feet produce a very offensive odor that can drive everybody from a room as soon as they take off their shoes.
 This is an example of a severe case of foot odor.
 Would you believe it if I told you that there are other cases of smelly feet that are far worse than this?
-Well believe it or not, there are far worse cases of stinky feet than this!
+Well, believe it or not, there are far worse cases of stinky feet than this!

 Why Your Feet Stink